The winter months are far more dangerous for drivers because car accidents can happen without warning.

 Some may think it unfair that a driver who loses control of their car because of the ice should have to pay for accident damages, but this is the rule because drivers should have anticipated the black ice and exercised caution.

-There are things that drivers can do to avoid black ice accidents when the car begins to lose traction.
+There are things that drivers can do to avoid slippery ice accidents when the car begins to lose traction.
 The best thing that a driver can do is as little as possible.

-If they try to jam on the breaks, they will lose control of the car quickly.
-The driver should try to keep the steering wheel straight to the greatest extent possible.
+If they try to jam on the brakes, they will quickly lose control of the car.
+The driver should keep the steering wheel straight to the greatest extent possible.

 If the driver feels their car skidding, they should gently steer in the same direction as the skid.

-Drivers should not try to brake to a complete stop but should try to decelerate slowly.
+Drivers should not brake to a complete stop but try to decelerate slowly.
 Any sudden or jerky moves will make the situation worse.

 Negligence in Weather-Related Accidents

-In any car accident case, it is the negligent driver who is responsible to pay for the other driver’s damages.
+In any car accident case, the negligent driver is responsible for paying for the other driver’s damages.
 Negligence is a legal term that has a definite meaning.

 As applied by the courts, it describes someone who acted unreasonably under the circumstances.